grill-lab/VILT/README.md

 <h3 id="doc-corpus">Video Corpus</h3>

 We use Common Crawl and [OAT](https://github.com/grill-lab/OAT) to curate a 2,133 video metadata corpus with focused instructional content for detailed Cooking skill instructions.
-This can be downloaded here: [link](https://vilt-public-data.s3.amazonaws.com/video_metadata.jsonl)
+The corpus downloaded here: [link](https://vilt-public-data.s3.amazonaws.com/video_metadata.jsonl)

 The corpus is released in jsonline format with following fields for each video: